-Nd:YVO4 Laser with Polarization-Independent Pump Absorption
+Nd:YVO4 Laser With Polarization-Independent Pump Absorption

 Ref.: L. McDonagh et al., "High-efficiency 60 W TEM00 Nd:YVO4 oscillator pumped at 888 nm", Opt.
 Lett.
 31 (22), 3297 (2006)

-When a Nd:YVO4 laser (neodymium vanadate laser) is pumped with a fiber-coupled high power diode laser, the strongly polarization-dependent absorption cross sections can cause problems: while the pump light polarized in one direction is strongly absorbed within a short length of the crystal, light with the other polarization direction penetrates much deeper.
+When a Nd:YVO4 laser (neodymium vanadate laser) is pumped with a fiber-coupled high power diode laser, the strongly polarization-dependent absorption cross-sections can cause problems: while the pump light polarized in one direction is strongly absorbed within a short length of the crystal, light with the other polarization direction penetrates much deeper.
 Therefore, one will either have a strong thermal load on the input face or incomplete pump absorption.
 Also, any drifts of the polarization changes in the delivery fiber translate into a modified absorption efficiency and output power.
 A recent paper (see the reference above) has shown a way to eliminate this problem: pumping near 888 nm, where the pump absorption is about the same for both polarization directions.
 The demonstrated laser setup appears to work very well indeed, with 60 W output power in a diffraction-limited beam and a high optical-to-optical efficiency of 55%.

-The fact that the pump absorption cross sections for 888 nm are relatively small (compared to those e.g. at 808 nm) is not necessarily a problem: they are still large enough for sufficiently efficient pump absorption with a moderate doping concentration.
+The fact that the pump absorption cross-sections for 888 nm are relatively small (compared to those e.g. at 808 nm) is not necessarily a problem: they are still large enough for sufficiently efficient pump absorption with a moderate doping concentration.
 It can even be beneficial for various reasons to avoid the very strong absorption as is obtained at 808 nm.
-A possible caveat, however, is that the balance of cross sections for the two polarization directions is strongly dependent on the wavelength, and in facts varies quite a lot within the typical bandwidth of a diode laser, being a few nanometers.
+A possible caveat, however, is that the balance of cross-sections for the two polarization directions is strongly dependent on the wavelength, and in facts varies quite a lot within the typical bandwidth of a diode laser, being a few nanometers.
 Even though the effective absorption efficiency for pump beams with finite bandwidth is not strongly dependent on the center wavelength, as shown by the authors in Fig. 3, the distribution of absorbed power in the crystal might be significantly affected: a part of the light can be strongly absorbed near the input face, while other light is weakly absorbed and partly lost.
 Therefore, polarization changes may cause changes in the absorbed power distribution, even though the total absorbed power may not vary a lot.

 By the way, nearly polarization-independent pump absorption could also be achieved near 820 nm, i.e., in the longer-wavelength wing of the most often used 808-nm absorption feature.
 However, the lower quantum defect at 888 nm is also advantageous.

 This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
-You may link to this page, because its location is permanent.
-See also the Encyclopedia of Laser Physics and Technology.
+You may link to this page and cite it, because its location is permanent.
+See also the RP Photonics Encyclopedia.